 There are five steps in the Pathways assessment process.
 Pathways instructors are expected to complete steps 1-2 either before classes begin or at the beginning of the semester, and complete steps 3-4 during or at the end of the semester.
 Advance planning will enable instructors to conduct Pathways assessment more efficiently, saving time at the end of the semester.

 Instructors teaching a Pathways course should first consult the official course proposal to determine which core and integrative concepts and respective student learning outcomes are addressed in the course.
 Instructors are responsible for assessing ALL of the Pathways concepts and student learning outcomes specified in the official course proposal.
+For full descriptions of the Pathways Concepts and Outcomes, check out this handout.

 Instructors should select a piece of student work (i.e., a direct measure of student learning) to assess EACH student learning outcome addressed in the course.
 Pathways instructors should select the type of student work that best fits with their course and assessment plans.
 Each Pathways student learning outcome should be assessed independently.
 However, if appropriate, a single piece of student work can be used to measure multiple Pathways concepts and/or student learning outcomes.